jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 Query
 Mutation
 Subscription
+Schema
-How to create a GraphQL Java Server?
+How to create a GraphQL Spring Boot Server?
 Highlights and Challenges
 Conclusion
 {%- endcapture -%}